St Augustine's Parish Church News

 Don't let worry kill you.
 Let the church help.

-the park across from the church.
-Bring a blanket and come prepared
+in the park across from the church.
+Bring a blanket and come

 At the evening service tonight, the sermon topic will be "What